XiaoweiWang/ime-stroke/README.md

 To search for single characters, input strokes should consist of characters "h", "s", "p", "n", "z", or "?".
 The search result contains characters of the highest frequency that have the matching prefix with the inquery stroke string.
 The search guarantees that the fully matched results appear in the output array even if their word frequency is not high enough.
+The first candidate is the fully matched character with the highest frequency, if there is any.

 To search for phrases, input keywords should be an array of unicode values of characters.
 Results consists of words that ensue the inquery words.
 The words are arranged in an array.
 The maximum length of characters in a output word is preset.